insooth/insooth.github.io/testable-design.md

 [Boost's `variant`](www.boost.org/doc/libs/1_61_0/doc/html/variant.html "Boost.Variant") can work with incomplete types, so that we can create illusion of PIMPL.

-The hard part is the way to _visit_ variant, forward input args (here `timeout`) args to the visitor and finally call that function.
+The hard part is the way to _visit_ variant, forward arguments (here `timeout`) args to the visitor and finally call that function.
 We do not use an runtime dispatch through virtual functions as in the `I` interface, but variant does that internally anyway to select the value actually stored.
 If `I` contains multiple virtual member functions, variant comes with benefit in reduction of virtual function calls.
 On the other hand, we are expilicitly bound to the `Mock` and `G` types which reduces flexibility.

 ## The hack: linker magic